Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 ## Vanilla JavaScript draggable Mr. Potato Head elements

-To make an actual Mr. Potato Head, we need to make sure all the HTML elements for his body parts are draggable!
+To make an actual Mr. Potato Head, we need to ensure all the HTML elements for his body parts are draggable!

 > I did not use [the `draggable` element](https://daily-dev-tips.com/posts/vanilla-javascript-drag-n-drop/) since that requires a dropzone, and it doesn't serve this article.